 Apple’s future proof marketing

-Apple redefined how we live when they introduced the Ipod, Iphone and the Ipad.
-Although they’re both pieces of tech aimed at an adult market, it’s a younger generation like my nephews and nieces who have now grown up with it.
-They’re so familiar with Apple products that they don’t think that there’s any substitutes but what they don’t know is that Apple was a maker of computers who went out on a limb to produce the Ipod, a mobile music player, in a sector which they had no experience of.
-They targeted a different audience and became who they are today, inadvertently creating a loyal future customer base in a totally different sector of technology.
+Apple redefined how we live when they introduced the Ipod, Iphone and the Ipad and although they’re pieces of tech aimed at an adult market, it’s a younger generation like my nephews and nieces who have now grown up with it.
+They’re so familiar with Apple products that they don’t think that there’s any substitutes, but what they don’t know is that Apple was a maker of computers who went out on a limb to produce the Ipod, a mobile music player, in a sector which they had no experience of.

 Edward Bernays Torches of Freedom marketing c

 Our own small business marketing ideas

-We’re a B2B brand studio in Essex, UK and over the years I found new segments and trends with my customer base.
+We’re a brand studio in Essex and over the years I found new segments and trends with my customer base.
 This helped me to target new audiences based on demographics and geographics.
 Here’s what I found and implemented:

 - All of my clients were based in and around London, and nationally throughout the UK but none were local in Essex.
 To resolve I started marketing to local businesses and won new clients.

 - My customer base was always B2B service providers but in the last 3 years around 75% of new business have been B2C businesses in retail.

-- I’ve also won a number of clients in the medical and science field.
+- I’ve won a number of clients in the medical and science field.